Rise to Success: Career Highlights of Clay Holmes

 2015: Return from Surgery

-In 2015, Holmes returned from Tommy John surgery, making three rehab starts with the Gulf Coast League Pirates before being assigned to the Bradenton Marauders, where he had a 2.74 ERA in six starts.
+In 2015, Clay Holmes returned from Tommy John surgery, making three rehab starts with the Gulf Coast League Pirates before being assigned to the Bradenton Marauders.
+In six starts for Bradenton, he struck out 16 batters in 23 innings and compiled a 2.74 ERA.

-After the 2016 season, the Pirates added Holmes to their 40-man roster.
+After the 2016 season, the Pirates added Clay Holmes to their 40-man roster.

 2016: Played with Altoona Curve